 These are not his biases, they are yours, potentially, and it might help you recognise them, if nothing else.
 One cannot maintain a state of awareness while being subjected or imprisoned in a worldview delimited by borders called childhood, tradition or past experiences.

 One might think of him as redundant, too old-school, or even a closed-minded, outdated version of Christianity.
 This could not be further from the truth, his insight is pure, and received directly from God in the sacred act of intimate prayer.

-Maybe his allegiance to some version of Catholicism without modern upgrades makes him quite limited in our mind, however, his private allegiance to discovering Jesus, and the process of mapping the way to Him is priceless.
+Maybe his allegiance to some version of Catholicism without modern upgrades makes him quite limited from our perspective, however, his stern allegiance to discovering Jesus for himself, and the process of mapping the way to Him is priceless.

 The Good Stuff (Finally)